evnchw/evnchw.github.io/_quant/crypto_microstructure_20240519/microstructure.md

 2. **Hot off the press**
     - any new crypto microstructure papers (academic, whitepapers etc.)

-Disclaimers: this will stay fairly high-level and is non-exhaustive.
-To keep things simple for now, I focus on **BTC/USD trading on Coinbase**.
+This will stay fairly high-level and is non-exhaustive.
+To keep things simple for now, I focus on **BTC/USD trading on Coinbase, using L2 order book data**.
 That said, I plan to add other pairs and exchanges in the near future.

 Many thanks for swinging by and I hope you will enjoy this series!
 All feedback welcome.
 Evan